Eagle Bond FAQs

 Public School Bonds are a type of loan that school districts issue to raise funds for large capital projects like building, renovating, or repairing schools and other facilities.

 School districts are required by state law to ask voters for permission to sell bonds to investors in order to raise the capital dollars needed for building projects.
 Essentially, the voters are asked to give permission for the district to take out a loan and pay that loan back over an extended period of time, much like a family takes out a mortgage loan for their home.
-A school board calls a bond election so voters can decide whether or not they want to pay for proposed facility projects.
+A school board calls a bond election so voters can decide whether or not they want their tax contributions to pay for proposed facility projects.

 -